siberiacancode/mock-config-server/README.md

 #### File responses

 Routes support paths to files.
 If a route is matched, the server will send data from the file.
-If the file is not found, the server will return error 404.
+If the file is not found, the server will return 404.

 ```javascript
 /** @type {import('mock-config-server').MockServerConfig} */